Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Measuring Observables Induced by Sparse Graphs

 Unfortunately, minimizing the bandwidth of a matrix is an NP-hard problem even if the matrix is sparse~\cite{feige2000}.
-Nonetheless, heuristic approaches, such as the reverse Cuthill-McKee (RCM) algorithm~\cite{rcm}, provide reasonably good solutions in linear complexity $\mcO(L_e)=\mcO(N)$, where $L_e$ is the number of edges in the power system graph.
-The RCM algorithm has been used to reduce the bandwidth of the node admittance matrix $\bY$ in classical computing~\cite{rcm_for_powergrids1,rcm_for_powergrids2,rcm_for_powergrids3}.
-Albeit permuting $\bM_m$'s using the RCM algorithm takes $\mcO(N)$ operations, the crucial point is that this permutation can be performed once.
-This is because the power system topology changes infrequently, and such changes only affect a few lines.
+Nonetheless, heuristic approaches, such as the reverse Cuthill-McKee (RCM) algorithm~\cite{rcm}, provide reasonably good solutions in linear complexity $\mcO(L_e)=\mcO(N)$, where $L_e$ is the number of edges in the underlying graph.
+The RCM algorithm has been used in classical computing to reduce the bandwidth of sparse matrices arising in various domains, including power systems, where it is applied to the node admittance matrix $\bY$~\cite{rcm_for_powergrids1,rcm_for_powergrids2,rcm_for_powergrids3}.
+Albeit permuting $\bM_m$'s using the RCM algorithm takes $\mcO(N)$ operations, the crucial point is that this permutation can be performed once for a given graph topology.
+In applications where the graph structure remains fixed while other problem parameters vary, the same permutation can be reused across multiple problem instances.
+For example, in the OPF problem, the power system topology changes infrequently and affects only a few edges of the graph.
 As long as the network topology remains unchanged, an instance of the OPF is characterized by parameters $b_m$, which vary frequently.
 In contrast to the permutation step, OPF instances over the same topology must be solved repeatedly, every few minutes during real-time operation and potentially millions of times in long-term planning.